Robert J. Kolasa, Ltd.

 Puts your house in order.
 One of the hallmarks of the Living Trust is that assets have to be identified, assembled and then transferred.
 It is this very task that many people want to avoid and which drives up the cost of probate administration

 Funding your Living Trust

 The transfer of assets into a living trust is called “funding.”
 Once your trust has been signed, trust funding remains an important task to accomplish.
-To avoid court-supervised guardianship proceedings if you should become incapacitated, or the probate process at your death, your assets must be transferred to the trustee of your living trust (and/or appropriate beneficiary designations made for your retirement plans and life insurance policies).
+To avoid court-supervised guardianship proceedings if you should become incapacitated, or the probate process at death, your assets should be transferred to the trustee of your living trust (and/or appropriate beneficiary designations made for your retirement plans and life insurance policies).
 Deeds to your real estate must be prepared and recorded.
 Bank accounts and stock and bond accounts or certificates must be transferred as well.
 These tasks are not necessarily expensive, but they are important and do require some paperwork.
-For example, title would generally be changed on all real estate and other titled property to “John Doe, as trustee of the John Doe Living Trust dated July 1, 20___.”
+For example, title would generally be changed on all real estate and other titled property to “John Doe, as trustee of the John Doe Declaration of Trust dated July 4, 2015.”

-Click HERE to review a seminar presentation on trust funding I gave to the Lake County Bar Association.
+Click "Funding Trusts" (seminar outline) to review a seminar presentation on trust funding I gave before members of the Lake County Bar Association.

 In a Living Trust, YOU CAN BE:

-- TRUSTEE*** – The person managing the trust assets -YOU.
-However, you can name a family member or bank to act as trustee or co-trustee.
-You need to name a Successor Trustee to manage your assets if your become unable to do so because of death or incapacity.
+TRUSTEE*** – The person managing the trust assets - YOU.
+However, you can name a family member or bank trust department to act as trustee or co-trustee.
+You need to name a successor trustee to manage trust assets if you become unable to do so because of death or incapacity.